larytet/flarion/README.md

 # Guidelines and implementation

-The greatest function in Spark returns the largest value given a list of columns for each row.
-This implementation should handle:
+In Apache Spark, the greatest() accepts multiple columns and returns the greatest value from those columns.
+The function returns a single greatest value.
+The accurate implementation should handle:

 * Variable numbers of arguments.
 * Multiple data types, especially numerical and string types.
 * Edge cases, such as all-null inputs or mixed data types.